 Some of the benefits of this dimmer include smooth, silent dimming and a lower minimum load for modern technologies.
 A ‘soft start’ feature is usually included, which prevents filament bulbs from prematurely expiring during a cold start.

-The Varilight LED Compatible Dimmer 1 x 400W is an excellent choice for LED lighting circuits, whilst also offering compatibility with other technologies (including some dimmable CFLs).
+The Varilight LED Compatible Dimmer range is an excellent choice for LED lighting circuits, whilst also offering compatibility with other technologies (including some dimmable CFLs).
 The award-winning Varilight V-Pro range is widely revered as one of the best LED dimmers on the market.
 This particular model has a minimum 2.5W load.

 Various models from the Varilight V-Pro range are available from Lyco, including a 3-gang switch with a minimum 2.5W load per gang.
 By controlling multiple luminaires you can fine-tune areas of light and dark, which is a sure way of creating drama and ambience.